Brett-Kennedy/GermanTankProblem/README.md

 Using all:
 !["all"](https://github.com/Brett-Kennedy/GermanTankProblem/blob/main/images/using_all.jpg)

+## Results Considering the Average Gap

+This method worked the best, which I believe makes intuitive sense.
+It still relies most heavily on the last part number found, but does take some advantage of the other part numbers found.

-It can be seen that the estimates using the maximum are quite close.
+It can be seen that the estimates using the maximum and using the maximum plus the average gap are both quite close.
 And that the estimates from the first 10 are quite poor; those from the middle 10 better, and those from the last 10 better still.
 And so, as expected, the later in the sequence the parts used are taken, the better the estimate.
 But, this leaves the question if using the earlier observations still has some value, if combined with the maximum observation.

 We next experiment with taking the mean and median of some or all of the observations.